 The collective unconscious is a powerful rhizomal presence in human experience.
 It is an infinite, subterranean root system that snakes and intertwines all humans in the tangle and convolution of Soul.
 This collective entanglement will one day decentralize the self-aggrandizing and narcissistic tendencies of human ego.
 The rhizomal Soul will one day replace the Me Generation with the We Generation.
 No, it will not be perfect; Utopia will never totally manifest on earth, but we are a world of strivers, even though our goal may not always take us in a particularly linear evolutionary path.
 We may wander around the Labyrinth of Life for a thousand years or more, but, eventually, the leap to higher consciousness will come.
 The more we allow the rhizomal root structure of Soul to grow, the quicker we will get there.
 It is up to us to care for Soul and nurture it.

 Many artistic depictions of the Minotaur show him in the center of the Labyrinth.
-This is not surprising, since Ego always wants to be at the center of Soul and rule us from a position of power.
+This is not surprising, since Ego always wants to be at the center of the psyche and rule us from a position of power.
 A “center” always denotes a position of power.
-There is nothing the Ego wants more than to rule our Souls.
+There is nothing the Ego wants more than to rule every aspect of our lives.

 Giordano Bruno recognized in the sixteenth century that the universe is acentric.
 I am venturing to guess Soul is also, by applying the principle of correspondence, As above, so below.
-The notion of centrality seems to me the product of the Western overemphasis on monotheism.
-Since the universe does quite well without a center, I see no reason to posit one for Soul, especially one occupied by Ego.
+The notion of centrality seems to be the product of the Western overemphasis on monotheism.
+Since the universe does quite well without a center, I see no reason to posit one for the psyche, especially one occupied by Ego.
 The fact is, Ego is only one archetype among many.
-Soul is multiplicitous and polytheistic.
+The psyche is multiplicitous and polytheistic.
 This is easily seen by the many figures of our dreams.

 Theseus defeated the Minotaur, Asterios, in the center of the Labyrinth, but he did not remain there and take the place of power the Minotaur once held.
 He had no need to.
 He only wanted what was best for the people he loved and that is what he set out to do.